jeremyhahn/go-trusted-platform/README.md

 * Root Certificate Authority Private Key Password
 * Intermediate Certificate Authority Private Key Password
-* Web Server Private Key Password
+* Web Server TLS Private Key Password

 To automate the platform setup for testing, these passwords can be set in the configuration file, which will cause the setup to bypass the inital prompts and use the passwords defined in the config.
 This mechanism should only be used for testing, evaluation or development.

 ## LUKS

 At this time, preliminary support for LUKS is included in the `Makefile`.
-In the future, full LUKS integration will be provided.
+In the future, full LUKS integration will be provided through the platform.

 To setup an ecnrypted LUKS `trusted-data` volume for platform data, use the included `luks-create` Makefile target.